'Painful Silence' and 'A Path to Healing' Short Films

 In collaboration with directors Nadim Badiee and Ido Bartana, ARTogether presents Painful Silence and A Path to Healing.
-Each exploring different stories of the Cambodian refugee experience in the East Bay, the short films are part of an ongoing film series that will soon include ARTogether’s upcoming project, From Killing Fields to Sanctuary.
+Each exploring different stories of the Cambodian refugee experience in the East Bay, the short films are part of an ongoing film series that will soon include ARTogether’s upcoming project, Cambodian Voices in the Bay.

 A Path to Healing

 The ICE raids of 2019 saw the sudden attempted deportation of four Cambodian refugees, galvanizing Oakland’s Cambodian community to stand up and fight back.
 Tracing these events, A Path to Healing spotlights Cambodian members of CERI’s (the Center for Empowering Refugees and Immigrants) community, the obstacles they face, and the variety of experiences felt by first- and second-generation Cambodian refugees living in Oakland.